Mastek Blog

 Andrew Palmer

-Organisations aim to continuously improve in order to maintain competitive advantages and drive profitability.
+Organisations aim to continuously improve to maintain competitive advantages and drive profitability.
 The challenge they face is knowing how successful they are at improving.

 Testing-Maturity-blog-image